-To get information about filling your prescriptions by mail, call Member Services or visit our website (phone numbers and website address are on the back cover of this document).
+To get order forms and information about filling your prescriptions by mail, call Member Services or visit our website (phone numbers and website address are on the back cover of this document).

 Usually, a mail-order pharmacy order will be delivered to you in no more than 10 days.
-If your order is delayed, please contact Member Services.
-Member Services phone numbers are listed on the back of this document.
+If your order is delayed, call Member Services.
+Member Services phone numbers are listed on the back cover of this document.